knative/docs/docs/install/install-eventing-with-yaml.md

     kubectl apply -f {{< artifact org="knative-sandbox" repo="eventing-kafka-broker" file="eventing-kafka-controller.yaml" >}}
     ```

-1. Install the Kafka Broker data plane by entering the following command:
+1. Install the Kafka broker data plane by entering the following command:

     ```bash
     kubectl apply -f {{< artifact org="knative-sandbox" repo="eventing-kafka-broker" file="eventing-kafka-broker.yaml" >}}
     ```

-For more information, see the [Kafka Broker](./../eventing/broker/kafka-broker.md) documentation.
+For more information, see the [Kafka broker](./../eventing/broker/kafka-broker.md) documentation.
 {{< /tab >}}

    {{% tab name="MT-Channel-based" %}}

-The following command installs an implementation of Broker that utilizes
+The following command installs an implementation of broker that utilizes
-Channels and runs event routing components in a System Namespace, providing a
+channels and runs event routing components in a System Namespace, providing a
 smaller and simpler installation.

 ```bash